rnoronha/recipes/Chiffon Cake.md

 Worked very well in the NordicWare 9ish in angel food cake tin despite the recipe being scaled for an 8in tin

 Needed some sort of sauce, so I did 60g powdered sugar 40g baker's dry milk + real milk until the consistency was right.

+#### Attempt 2

+Flavoring: 70g orange juice, 25g lemon juice, 3/4 tsp ground cardamom, 15g orange zest, 5 g lemon zest
+Frosting: 210 g powdered sugar, 60 grams orange juice, 1 tbsp orange zest, 5g butter

+Was very good, seemed moister than the other cake on its own.
+Frosting was a bit too sweet for some.